gititGoro/Pythia/documentation/whitepaper.md

 # Abstract
 The Ethereum blockchain is in need of a source of trustless, censorship-resistant oracles in order to bring to market many of the promises offered by the advent of smart contracts.
 Until now the design of smart contracts is such that they rely on call backs, triggered by oracles.
 Ideally, a smart contract should be able to dip into a stream of constantly updated data in order to execute based on external conditions.
 For instance, an insurance contract that can release funds when a change in financial markets occurs without direct human oversight.
-We offer Pythia as solution designed to elicit reliable, regular data from a source of market disciplined oracles, regulated by the Aragon Court System.
+We offer Pythia as solution designed to elicit reliable, regular data from a source of market disciplined oracles, regulated by the Ethereum implementation of the Ulex dispute resolution mechanism.
 One of the innovations of Pythia is to separate the source of data from the stream, allowing the system to avoid building up a fragile reliance on any particular APIs.
 By requiring both oracles and consumers of data to participate in multi-step auctions for feeds, the most popular feeds will bubble up to become the most reliable, establishing an institution of objective truth that smart contract designers can treat as de facto programming primitives.

 # Introduction
 Smart contracts executing on the Ethereum blockchain have no access to events external to the network.
 As such, they rely on external actors (henceforth oracles) to supply external information.
 Since smart contracts are trustless and censorship-resistant by default, introducing a reliance on oracles negates this strength of design, precluding certain classes of use cases.
 Smart contract developers are currently required to choose between designing robust, trustless but ignorant contracts *and* aware contracts that are vulnerable to both trust based and censorship attacks through their reliance on oracles.